 - No equipment needed to install

-All sock users should be aware of federal, state and local laws, rules, regulations or permit requirements for silt sock.
+- All sock users should be aware of federal, state, and local laws, rules, regulations, or permit requirements for silt socks.

-Sock installed on vegetated ground can be installed without entrenchment.
+- Socks installed on the vegetated ground can be installed without entrenchment.
 All gaps and ruts must be backfilled.

-Sock overlap should be in the direction of the flow with 24 inches minimum or as required by local municipality.
+- Sock overlap should be in the direction of the flow with 24 inches minimum or as required by the local municipality.

-Stake or anchor as required by manufacturer or stated under the approval.
+- Stake or anchor as required by the manufacturer or stated under the approval.

-Do not use sock below the normal high watermark to perpendicular to flow in a river and where the maximum incline is greater than 50%.
+- Do not use socks below the normal high watermark perpendicular to flow in a river and where the maximum incline is greater than 50%.

 Frequently Asked Questions

-Unfortunately, the Silt Sock is not designed to be used in this situation.
+Unfortunately, the silt socks are not designed to be used in this situation.
 The sock and wood media within are not treated with a binding agent that would allow the concrete fines to precipitate out of the mix as the water is escaping.